2007 Ryedale District Council election

-The 2007 Ryedale District Council election to the Ryedale District Council was held on 3 May 2007.
+The 2007 Ryedale District Council election to the Ryedale District Council in North Yorkshire, England was held on 3 May 2007.
 The whole council was up for election and the council stayed under no overall control.
 One seat was vacant in Pickering East until a by-election in June.

 Election result

 3 Independent, 2 Conservative and 1 Liberal Democrat candidates were unopposed.